 Current Price: $99

 But does it really live up to all of the expectations?
 What can an Instant Pot do that my slow cooker, rice cooker, yogurt maker, etc. can’t?
-And perhaps most importantly, is it going to blow up my kitchen?*
+And perhaps most importantly, is it going to blow up your kitchen?*

 My Pressure Cooking Background

 I’m no stranger to pressure cooking… I grew up making dishes like chicken noodle soup, stuffed peppers, sauerkraut and meatballs, and Hungarian goulash in our stovetop pressure cooker.
 When I got married, I inherited my grandma’s ancient Presto stovetop pressure cooker, complete with the old-style rocker top.
-Later I upgraded to a Kuhn Rikon Duromatic (but I always loved that old Presto model).
+Later I upgraded to a Kuhn Rikon Duromatic (but I always loved that old Presto model best).

 I actually purchased my Instant Pot back on Black Friday in 2015, well before the big Amazon Prime Day boom of 2016 when over 215,000 consumers snatched them up at their lowest price ever.
 So why have I remained mostly quiet about it until now?
 To be perfectly frank — I was intimidated by it.

 Yes, even this accomplished home cook with significant pressure cooking experience was on the fence about using this kitchen appliance.
 I mean, just the sheer number of buttons on the front is a wee bit overwhelming.
 What if I use the wrong one?

 And so it mostly sat.
 I successfully used it a few times to make soup and roasts, and I even took it on vacation with us to the Outer Banks last year.
 But my attitude toward it still remained lukewarm… Until last month when I decided it was time to really put my Instant Pot to the test and decide once and for all whether it’s a keeper or to relegate it to the garage sale pile.
 (I hear you fanatics gasping right now!)